 Today, you have a choice.
 You can choose to continue replacing Easter with the world, or you can stop setting your affections on the things of this world, and setting your affections on the things of heaven.

 My purpose is not to judge the world with my words.
-My thoughts are to be a beacon in the wilderness shining a light that points others to Jesus Christ, and not to Mark Escalera.
+My thoughts are to be a beacon in the wilderness shining a light that points others to Jesus Christ alone.
 My desire is to be a gentle reminder that true believers are called to be different, not the same as the world.

 We are NOT replacing Easter in our home, but we will joyfully, reverently, and humbly celebrate –